mmej181/tails/README.md

 <h1>Tails USB</h1>
-This tutorial outlines the how to create a powerful cybersecurity tool on a USB.<br />
+This tutorial outlines the how to create a powerful cybersecurity tool on a USBv drive.<br />

 <h2>How to:</h2>